Triggers

 When the barcode scanner outputs at the current Station, then an API Call (run through a Connector Function) retrieves the order details from an external database and stores the value in a Variable.
 The trigger also then Transitions to the next step.

-Types of trigger commands
+Types of commands

 You can use two types of commands in a trigger: